 Bill pointed out light smoke visible from a very new fire at the head of the Twisp River, which has now grown into the 7,000+ acre Gilbert/Crescent Mountain fire.

 I stayed at Leecher for about an hour, chatting with Bill about his family, lookouts, and fun little pieces of history.
-Somehow Oregon Butte came up and he mentioned that he knew Julie, the lookout there who I had met early in July and she in fact lives in Carlton.
+Somehow Oregon Butte came up and he mentioned that he knew the lookout there.
 It’s such a small community in the lookout world!

 Before I left, Bill let me pick from his collection of handmade zipper pulls and I wished him a safe summer.
 He also told me no one has had much luck getting in touch with the landowner of Knowlton Knob for access.
 Though I’d already exchanged a few messages with him, I hadn’t received a call back and my cell service was spotty, so I skipped Knowlton until next time and started my drive home.